Creamy Potato and Celeriac Soup

 - Serves 4

-- Bring chicken stock to a boil.
-Add bacon, balsamic vinegar, and bay leaves to the stock.
+- Bring vegetable stock to a boil.
+Add balsamic vinegar, and bay leaves to the stock.
 Add salt and pepper to taste and cook for about 20 minutes.

 - Chop potatoes, celery, celeriac, leeks, garlic, and shallots.